Internet addiction disorder: Social consequences

 Internet addiction increases the risk of many negative social and health outcomes, including poor academic performance, harmful personality effects, anxiety and depression.

 The best-documented evidence of Internet addiction so far is time-disruption, which subsequently results in interference with regular social life, including academic, professional performance and daily routines.
 Some studies also reveal that IAD can lead to disruption of social relationships in Europe and Taiwan.
 It is, however, also noted by others that IAD is beneficial for peer relations in Taiwan.

 Keith W. Beard (2005) states that "an individual is addicted when an individual's psychological state, which includes both mental and emotional states, as well as their scholastic, occupational and social interactions, is impaired by the overuse of [Internet]".

 As a result of its complex nature, some scholars do not provide a definition of Internet addiction disorder and throughout time, different terms are used to describe the same phenomenon of excessive Internet use.
 Internet addiction disorder is used interchangeably with problematic Internet use, pathological Internet use, and Internet addictive disorder.
 In some cases, this behavior is also referred to as Internet overuse, problematic computer use, compulsive Internet use, Internet abuse, harmful use of the Internet, and Internet dependency.

-Mustafa Savci and Ferda Aysan, reviewed existing research on internet addiction and identified a number of social and emotional factors that have been linked to this phenomenon.
-These include loneliness, social anxiety, depression, and low self-esteem.
-They argued that these factors can lead individuals to use the internet as a way of coping with negative emotions or social isolation, which can in turn lead to addictive behavior.
+Mustafa Savci and Ferda Aysan, reviewing existing research, noted a number of social and emotional factors that have been linked to the phenomenon, including loneliness, social anxiety, depression, and low self-esteem.
+However they note that some research has also shown that the use of technology can strengthen friendships, facilitate interpersonal conversations and communication, and aid the establishment of new social relations.

 Signs and symptoms

 Physical symptoms

 Physical symptoms include a weakened immune system due to lack of sleep, loss of exercise, and increased risk for carpal tunnel syndrome.
-Additionally, headaches, eye and back strain are common for those struggling with IAD.
+Additionally, headaches, eye and back strain are common for those struggling with excessive internet use.